 Based in Sydney, Chaika (“chai” as in the spicy tea, “ka” as in ‘car’) is an ensemble that performs uniquely original compositions and re-imaginings of traditional songs.
 Sensuous, cinematic and at times irresistibly danceable, their music is a rich tapestry of vocal harmonies that weave seamlessly into instrumental dialogues.
 They are influenced by a range of musical genres from contemporary jazz to the Balkans.
 Clarinet, violin, piano, double-bass, guitar, accordion, percussion, and four female & two male voices create soundscapes that go beyond the realm of folk and jazz, reinventing the textures and dynamic temperament of classical music.
 They have been described as “deeply touching and meditative” as well as “exuberant, virtuosic and uplifting.”

-Formed of six musicians who have, between them, written for and performed with such artists as Monsieur Camembert, Nahko and Medicine for the People, Nicky Bomba, Riley Lee, Mara! & the Martenitsa Choir, The Song Company, The Rhythm Hunters, Kevin James, Baby et Lulu, Great Waitress, Tángalo, Klezmer Divas, The London Bulgarian Choir and The Renaissance Players, on major national and international stages, they collectively bring an extraordinary depth of experience to their music.
+Formed of six musicians who have, between them, written for and performed with such artists as Monsieur Camembert, Nahko and Medicine for the People, Nicky Bomba, Riley Lee, Mara! & the Martenitsa Choir, The Song Company, The Brandenburg Orchestra, The Rhythm Hunters, Kevin James, Baby et Lulu, Great Waitress, Tángalo, Klezmer Divas, The London Bulgarian Choir and The Renaissance Players, on major national and international stages, they collectively bring an extraordinary depth of experience to their music.